-- Sunblinds and tinted films that are used to protect your child from glare are only allowed on the rear and side windows and must allow ample light transmission. - Make sure all sunblinds are securely fastened and can't distract you. - Never use a nappy/towel in the side windows because it will block the driver's view. - Window signs, such as 'Child on Board' should be out of the line of sight.
+- Use sunblinds and tinted films to protect your child from glare.
+Ensure these are only used on the rear and side windows to allow ample light transmission. - Make sure all sunblinds are securely fastened and can't distract you. - Never use a nappy/towel in the side windows because it will block the driver's view. - Place window signs, such as 'Child on Board' out of the line of sight.